Julian Reister: 2010

 Reister was given a wildcard into the ATP 500 2010 International German Open.
 In the first round he defeated fellow wild card Daniel Brands 6–2, 7–6^{(10)}.
 He then caused an upset in the second round defeating 12th seed Victor Hănescu 7–6^{(4)}, 6–4 before losing a close match to Denis Istomin in the third round 6–3, 3–6, 6–7^{(3)}.

 2011

 Reister won his first challenger title in Monza defeating Alessio Di Mauro in the final.
 He qualified for the 2011 BMW Open where he won his opening match over countryman Daniel Brands before losing to Nikolay Davydenko in a close match.

 2013

 Reister became only the second man in the history of professional tennis to record a golden set (first had been Bill Scanlon in 1983, Stefano Napolitano joined them in 2015).

-In the first round of qualifying at the 2013 US Open, he defeated compatriot Tim Puetz 6–7^{(3)}, 6–4, 6–0.
+In the first round of qualifying at the 2013 US Open, Reister defeated compatriot Tim Puetz 6–7^{(3)}, 6–4, 6–0.
 This is also the only match ever recorded with a golden set that lasted more than two sets.

+Yaroslava Shvedova and Tine Scheuer-Larsen have also recorded golden sets against opponents.